Eefjeroelfsema/Project_january/report.md

 which calls the updatepiechartfunction.
 The pieChartFunction contains the new country and year, and with that information the piechart is updated.
 The function arcTween makes sure the update goes smoothly.

-Functionality: In this visualization it is shown which percentage of the total spendings is spent to a specific sector.
+<b>Functionality</b>: In this visualization it is shown which percentage of the total spendings is spent to
+a specific sector.
 The visualization appears when the user clicks on a country in the worldmap.
 According to the year and the country the user selects, the piechart is made with that information.
 In the middle of the piechart the year and country are shown, when you hover over the charts, the percentage and the sector are shown.

 - barchart.js
-Code: The barchart is also shown in the modal, when clicked on a country.
+- <b>Code</b>: The barchart is also shown in the modal, when clicked on a country.
 Therefore the main function barchart is also a global function (barChartFunction), which can be called from in the map.js.
 The barchart.js file calls itself in the beginning, to make the fist barchart.
 The barchart function calls the firstBarchart and the makeAxis function.
 The makeText function adds the total percentage of GDP spend information in the top of the histogram.